 2) Acrylic, Polyamide, Polyester

-These synthetic fabrics are also known under the trade names Perlon, Nylon, Dralon, Orlon, Trevira, Diolen, etc. In recent years artificial fibers have lost something of their earlier bad reputation, as they have been further developed and their quality has continued to improve.
+These different types of synthetic fabrics are also known under the trade names Perlon, Nylon, Dralon, Orlon, Trevira, Diolen, etc. In recent years artificial fibers have lost something of their earlier bad reputation, as they have been further developed and their quality has continued to improve.

 Often some of the purely natural fibers have been less pleasant to wear than artificial fibers, because of poorer processing.

 Interesting new developments such as microfibers are technically highly developed artificial fibers that can be made into extremely fine yarns.